maple-research-lab/glsgan-gp/README.md

 Paper: https://arxiv.org/pdf/1704.00028.pdf#Chapter4

+I referenced the above paper and code to implement the gradient penalty.

 Note: I used '#' in the above links to let you know the detail locations.
 Since those link are pdf files instead of html it will not jump to the anchor automatically.

 ## Usage